bvanderlugt/azure-intro-demo/README.md

 You can find all parameters related to dev env in file [dev.tf](terraform/envs/dev/dev.tf).
 Open the file.

 This file starts with the provider definition (azure apparently in the case of this Azure demonstration).
 Then there is the terraform backend configuration.
-More about it later but let's remind you right away that if you want to deploy this demo to your Azure subscription you have to change the ```storage_account_name```, and the name must be unique in all Azure - so try to figure out some unique name like ```jesse-testing-as-terraform-demo``` etc.
+More about it later but let's remind you right away that if you want to deploy this demo to your Azure subscription you have to change the ```storage_account_name```, and the name must be unique in all Azure - so try to figure out some unique name like ```jesse-testing-terraform-demo``` etc.

 After that we have the terraform locals definition - these are provided for this context and we use them to inject the parameter values to the env-def module which follows right after the locals definition.